-NASA’s Apollo program put humans on the moon for the first time.
-And it all began with President John F. Kennedy’s speech on May 25, 1961, when he announced the goal of sending astronauts to the moon.
+The Apollo mission began with President John F. Kennedy’s speech on May 25, 1961, when he announced the goal of sending astronauts to the moon.
 8 years and 10 Apollo missions later, history was made.

-These are the Apollo missions that led up to that moment in 1969 when Neil Armstrong and Buzz Aldrin took those first steps and the missions after it.
+These are all the Apollo missions that led up to that moment in 1969 when Neil Armstrong and Buzz Aldrin took those first steps and the missions after it.
 And yeah, the photographs are literally out of this world.
+Just see for yourself.

 Apollo 1 (Never Left the Ground)